xtuml/mc/doc/notes/51_fx_int.md

                               Fix bug in CreateFirstLinkParameterValue.  ".if" has no ".end if".
                               Removed use of frag_ref.
+                              Next, we need to eliminate the ambiguous type being passed in (s_brg or s_sync).
+                              This was accomplished by adding a class called TE_STIDESCRIP.
+An instance of this is created.
+The Descrip field from s_sync or s_brg is copied into it.
-                              Next, we need to eliminate the ambiguous type being passed in (s_brg or s_sync). q.smt.generate.arc       .+* modifications to OAL statement generation Stop including a custom version t.smt.create_instance.c and t.smt.delete_instance.c.
+                              This allows the parameter to be of a single type (rather than _both_ S_BRG and S_SYNC). q.smt.generate.arc       .+* modifications to OAL statement generation Stop including a custom version t.smt.create_instance.c and t.smt.delete_instance.c.
                               Instead, the templates themselves are modified.